Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Through Edmonton and Saskatoon: Where Prairies Stretch and Grain Rules

 Next morning, Storm Trooper pointed east.
-Edmonton surprised us—it's not just an oil town.
+Edmonton surprised us - it's not just an oil town; it is the historical "Gateway to the North."
 It has the largest expanse of urban parkland in North America: 22 times the size of New York's Central Park.
-The city was founded as a Hudson's Bay Company fort in 1795, and much of its early growth came from being the last "civilized" stop before the wilderness.
-We fueled up and kept moving.
+During the 1920s, the city was home to Canada's first licensed airfield, Blatchford Field.
+It became the critical hub for bush pilots delivering mail and medicine to the Arctic, cementing the city's reputation as the last outpost of civilization before the tree line ends.
+We fueled up our own land-based bush plane and kept moving.

 U.S. Customs and Border Protection Portal Point of Entry, North Dakota border - 48.9958°N 102.5501°W